-If you ever open a book and you find there is one female and three main male characters
+If you find the story features one female and three main male characters

 AND the female is described in relation to the main male